Commitment to Diversity & Inclusion Mission

 At Hinshaw, we encourage our diverse (ethnic/racial minorities, female and/or LGBT) attorneys to participate in organizations and associations that enhance their professional, civic and cultural development.

-- Sergio E. Acosta: Board Member for the Hispanic Lawyers Association of Illinois; Board Member for the Leadership Greater Chicago.
+- Sergio E. Acosta: Board Member for the Hispanic Lawyers Association of Illinois.

-- Jennifer M. Ballard: Board Member and Continuing Director for the Women’s Bar Association of Illinois.
+- Jennifer M. Ballard: Board Member and Continuing Education Director for the Women’s Bar Association of Illinois, Board Member for the Women’s Bar Foundation, and Board Member for the Center for Conflict Resolution in Chicago.

-- Yvette M. Boutaugh: Board Member for the St. Louis County Bar Executive Committee.
+- Yvette M. Boutaugh: Executive Committee Member for the St. Louis County Bar Executive Committee.

 - Terese A. Drew: President of the Missouri/Southern Illinois Chapter of the American Board of Trial Advocates.